 Could Kate Middleton become Queen before Camilla Parker Bowles?
 Plus, will Camilla be Queen at all and what will her title be when Prince Charles become King?

-When Her Majesty, Queen Elizabeth II, passes away, chooses to retire (unlikely!) or abdicates the throne (even more unlikely!), it is her son Prince Charles who is next in line for the throne and will take over the Monarchy.
+What will happen when the Queen dies, chooses to retire (although this is unlikely!) or abdicates the throne (even more unlikely!), is a topic on some people’s minds recently.
+It’s likely that her son Prince Charles, who is next in line for the throne, will take over the Monarchy.

 However, there are a few scenarios in which that wouldn’t be the case.
 So, what does that mean for whether Camilla, the Duchess of Cornwall will become Queen?
 Plus, with royal experts revealing that Kate Middleton, now the Duchess of Cambridge, is already preparing to become Queen, does that mean that Kate Middleton could become Queen before Camilla Parker Bowles?